 - State in which the house is located

-Who has to Pay Mortgage Insurance Premiums?
+Who Has to Pay Mortgage Insurance Premiums?

 Many borrowers do not pay their mortgage insurance.
 If a loan is conventional, as most are, only borrowers who put down less than 20% of the home’s purchase price are typically required to obtain mortgage insurance.